Dark Shadows (1991 TV series): Ratings and cancellation

 Dark Shadows premiered as a four-hour miniseries event on January 13 and 14, 1991, and then moved to a regular Friday night schedule.
 The series debuted to great success, averaging a 22 share for the first three episodes.
-But due to the onset of the Gulf War which was fully televised at the same time as Dark Shadows on most stations including NBC, the latter station was frequently forced to interrupt or move broadcasts.
-For this reason, the show faltered, as ratings declined, and struggled to keep its audience.
-In addition to the war, some fans blame the declining ratings on the focus of NBC's promotions which relied upon horror and vampire themes rather than the romantic fantasy elements.
+Due to the onset of the Gulf War, which was fully televised on all broadcast networks, NBC was frequently forced to preempt Dark Shadows.
+The ratings declined as the show struggled to keep its audience.
+In addition to the war, some fans blame the declining ratings on NBC's promotions which focused upon horror and vampire themes rather than the romantic fantasy elements.
 With the 12th and last episode of the season ranked 64th among 83 shows, Dark Shadows was cancelled.
 NBC received over 7,000 letters of protest from disappointed fans, who also picketed network headquarters in both Los Angeles and New York City.

 Media releases and rebroadcast

 The original VHS release from MPI Home Video features an extended pilot episode and extended final episode, and also presents the original one-hour versions of episodes 2 and 3 (for broadcast, NBC combined them into a movie-length version so they could air that and the pilot as a 2-night mini-series to kick off the series premiere), so the home video presentation of episode 3 restores the "I'm Victoria Winters" opening narration that was left out of the movie-length version (the one-hour versions of these two episodes are also the ones that were shown when the series was repeated on the Sci-Fi Channel).

 The 2005 DVD release from MGM Home Video, although re-mastered in High Definition, contained alterations to the original image presentation.
 Firstly, the overall image was cropped from the original full-screen image to a 1.78:1 widescreen ratio.
 Secondly, after remastering, certain scenes that were shot "day for night" (shot in daylight, but meant to be altered in post-production to look like night-time) were incorrectly left untreated, presenting the problem of a vampire walking around in broad daylight.
 Also, this release presented the episodes the way they were shown on NBC, meaning episodes 2 and 3 were the "movie length" version and the unaired footage from the MPI release was not included at all (not within the context of the episode or even as a bonus feature).

 The deleted film footage from the V.H.S. release can be seen on YouTube.

 The DVD version has been re-released in 2009 since that time in different packaging.

 Dark Shadows has been shown in reruns on the Sci-Fi Channel and Chiller.
-Since 2009 the series has been available for viewing online on Hulu.
+Since 2009, the series has been available for viewing online on Hulu.
+It was removed sometime later.